calchiwo/twitterxscraper/README.md

 ## What it can do

+At a basic level, this scraper pulls public tweets from any username you give it.
+It loads the page properly, scrolls to fetch more tweets, and then extracts only the actual tweet text instead of all the surrounding UI noise.

+It also grabs timestamps so the data is not just text without context.
+Once the scrape is done, everything is saved to a CSV file so you can inspect it, analyze it, or use it elsewhere.

+Everything runs from the terminal.
+You pass the username, optionally pass a limit, and the scraper does the rest.

+## What it can do

 - scrape public tweets from any username
 - load tweets by scrolling
 - extract clean tweet text